grafana/loki/docs/sources/architecture/distributor.md

 This document builds upon the information in the [Loki Architecture](./) page.

-Distributors communicate with ingesters via [gRPC](https://grpc.io).
-They are stateless and the quantity of ingesters can be increased or decreased as needed.
+Distributors are stateless and communicate with ingesters via [gRPC](https://grpc.io).
+The quantity of distributors can be increased or decreased as needed.

 ## Where does it live?